juliusross1/Accessible-LaTeX-Thesis-Template/LaTeXMLonGitHub.md

-# (This was created Jan 27; it might be that the workflow is revised in the near future so be warned)

 # Using this template directly with GitHub and/or Overleaf

 These instructions may be advanced for some, but may also be easier than installing LaTeXML on your own computer.